APLMOOC/APLMOOC/docs/course/ch5/bonus.md

 <img src="../../assets/5_b_bityes.jpg" style="width:50%; margin-left: auto; margin-right: 0;" />
 </div>

-Here's a quote from Jeffrey Kleinster, one of the co-founders of Digital Effects, in an interview published in “CG 101”:
+Here's a quote from Jeffrey Kleinster, one of the co-founders of Digital Effects, in an interview published in "CG 101":
 "Our original setup was a 1200-baud modem connection to an Amdahl V6 running A Programming language (APL) in Bethesda, Maryland, using a Tektronix display to preview wireframes.
 (Polygons refreshed at one per second—that's one polygon per second!)…"

 In this section, we will write our own ray marcher to render out 3D environments entirely in APL.
 The advantages of an array-based language for computer graphics will be immediately seen.